 Posted on September 15, 2015 by Oozle Media

 Keep in mind that some investors or current employees won’t always support who you choose.
 This can also at times be a very stressful process depending on your family dynamic.
 Financial security may be diminished, rather than enhanced, and the very existence of the business is at risk if it’s transferred to a family member who can’t or won’t run it properly.
 In addition, family dynamics, in general, may also significantly diminish your control over the business and its operations.
 This option also holds the potential to increase family friction, discord, and feelings of unequal treatment among siblings.
 Parents often feel the need to treat all of their children equally.
 In reality, this is difficult to achieve.
-In most cases, one child will probably run or own the business at the perceived expense of the others.
+In most cases, one child will probably run or own the business at the perceived expense of others.

 If your children have no interest or are unable to take over your business, there is another option to ensure the continued success of your business: the Employee Stock Ownership Plan (ESOP).
 ESOPs are qualified retirement plans subject to the regulatory requirements of the Employee Retirement Income Security Act of 1974 (ERISA).
 There’s one important difference, however; the majority (more than half) of their investment must be derived from their own company stock.

-Whether it’s due to lack of interest from your children, an economic downturn or a high asking price that no one is willing to pay, ESOPs are set up as a trust (complete with trustees) into which either cash to buy company stock or newly issued stock is placed.
-Contributions the company makes to the trust are generally tax deductible, subject to certain limitations and because transactions are considered stock sales, the owner who is selling (you) can avoid paying capital gains.
-Shares are then distributed to employees (typically based on compensation levels) and grow tax-free until distribution.
+Whether it’s due to lack of interest from your children, an economic downturn or a high asking price that no one is willing to pay, ESOPs are set up as a trust into which either cash to buy company stock or newly issued stock is placed.
+Contributions the company makes to the trust are generally tax deductible, subject to certain limitations and because transactions are considered stock sales, you can avoid paying capital gains.
+Shares are then distributed to employees, typically based on compensation levels, and grow tax-free until distribution.

 If your company is a stable, well-established one with steady, consistent earnings, then an ESOP might be just the ticket to creating a winning exit plan from your business.
 If you have any questions about setting up an ESOP for your business, contact Lightheart, Sanders and Associates today.

 In a retirement situation, a sale to a third party too often becomes a bargain sale–and the only alternative to liquidation.
 But if the business is well prepared for sale this option just might be your best way to cash out.
 In fact, you may find that this so-called “last resort” strategy just happens to land you at the resort of your choice.
 Although many owners don’t realize it, most or all of your money should come from the business at closing.
 Therefore, the fundamental advantage of a third party sale is immediate cash or at least a substantial upfront portion of the selling price.
 This ensures that you obtain your fundamental objectives of financial security and, perhaps, avoid risk as well.

-If you do not receive the bulk of the purchase price in cash, at closing, however, your risk will suddenly become immense.
+If you do not receive the bulk of the purchase price in cash, at closing, your risk will suddenly become immense.
 You will place a substantial amount of the money you counted on receiving in the unpredictable hands of fate.
 The best way to avoid this risk is to get all of the money you are going to need at closing.
 This way any outstanding balance payable to you is “icing on the cake.”

 As you decide on a business strategy, liquidation should be your last resort.
 This can be one of the quickest and most simple strategies in exiting your business.
 However, you can expect to not get the biggest return on investment with this plan.
 If there is no one to buy your business, you shut it down.
 In liquidation, the owners sell off their assets, collect outstanding accounts receivable, pay off their bills, and keep what’s left, if anything, for themselves.

 The primary reason liquidation is considered as an exit plan is that a business lacks sufficient income-producing capacity apart from the owner’s direct efforts and apart from the value of the assets themselves.
 For example, if the business can produce only $75,000 per year and the assets themselves are worth $1 million, no one would pay more for the business than the value of the assets.